dwyl/learn-flutter/README.md

 chromedriver --port=4444
 ```

-and in the other, from the root of the project, run flutter
+and in the other,
+from the root of the project,
+run `flutter`
-with the drive file path we just created and
+with the drive file path we just created
-targetting the test file we want to test, like so:
+and targeting the test file we want to test,
+like so:

 ```dart
 flutter drive \